uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-## Learn more about life as a teacher

-If you're considering a career in teaching, the Department for Education’s [Get into Teaching](/) offers an overview of how you can become a teacher.

-You’ll find case studies and information about career progression, salaries and ways to fund your teacher training.

-You’ll also be able to sign up for events, ask questions using online chat or phone and get personalised support from a teacher training adviser.

 ## What you’ll need to start teacher training

 ### Qualifications